hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 * **r﻿eset and ldap** entries are to be used by backend server automation if dedicated reset scripts and ldap authentication are required by the workshop
 * **session type:** Workshops-on-Demand by default
 * **location:** If your setup includes multiple production sites, use this field to allocate workshops according to your needs.
 In the case of the HPE Developer Community, some workshops can only run on a HPE GreenLake .
 As a consequence, the location is set to greenlake in this case
 * **Compile:** This entry will be filled with the name of a script to be compiled at deployment time.
 This feature allows the admin to hide login scripts and credentials in non-editable executable files
 * **Varpass:**  This defines whether or not a workshop requires a password variable needs to be leveraged

-* **W﻿orkshopImg:** As part of the lifecycle of the workshop, several emails are sent to the student.
-A workshop image is embbeded in the first emails
 * **B﻿adgeImg:** As part of the lifecycle of the workshop, several emails are sent to the student.
 In the final email, a badge is included.
 It allows the student to share its accomplishment on social media like linkedin for instance
 * **B﻿eta:** Not implemented yet :-)